eagronin/mushroom-classification-analyze/README.md

 pylab.savefig('/Users/eagronin/Documents/Data Science/Portfolio/Project Output/pca.png')
 ```

-The plot of the target against principal componets is presented in the [next section](https://eagronin.github.io/mushroom-classification-report/).
+The plot of the target against principal components is presented in the [next section](https://eagronin.github.io/mushroom-classification-report/).

 Next, after each classifier is fitted to the training data, the function below is called to visualize the decision boundary and decision probabilities for that classifier: